How can I find out more about my allocated surplus?

 Members may request the monies in their patronage payable account in the form of a check, have the funds applied to their loans or leave these amounts on account with the Association.

-What is allocated surplus?
+Read: What is Patronage?